 - Remember that, as a banking institution, Banco Santander will never ask you for your banking details via text message or unexpected telephone calls.

-At Banco Santander we have set up a mailbox at email@example.com specifically for this purpose.
-If you suspect that you have received a Smishing or SMS Spoofing message, send a copy or a screenshot of it to this address.
+At Banco Santander we have a telephone number for this type of report.
+If you suspect that you have received a Smishing or SMS Spoofing, forward the SMS to 638 444 542.

 Remember that you can also report suspicious emails to the email@example.com mailbox.
 If you have given confidential data, keys, passwords or detect unwanted movements in your accounts, call Superlínea 915 123 123.